optweight.fit()

 numeric

 value less than 1 for the smallest allowable weight.
 Some analyses require nonzero weights for all units, so a small, nonzero minimum may be desirable.
-Doing so will likely (slightly) increase the variance of the resulting weights depending on the magntiude of the minimum.
+Doing so will likely (slightly) increase the variance of the resulting weights depending on the magnitude of the minimum.
 The default is 1e-8, which does not materially change the properties of the weights from a minimum of 0 but prevents warnings in some packages that use weights to estimate treatment effects.- verbose

 Whether information on the optimization problem solution should be printed.
 This information contains how many iterations it took to estimate the weights and whether the solution is optimal.